Einstein group

 Albert Einstein, in searching for the transformation group for his unified field theory, wrote:

-Every attempt to establish a unified field theory must start, in my opinion, from a group of transformations which is no less general than that of the continuous transformations of the four coordinates.
-For we should hardly be successful in looking for the subsequent enlargement of the group for a theory based on a narrower group.
+"Every attempt to establish a unified field theory must start, in my opinion, from a group of transformations which is no less general than that of the continuous transformations of the four coordinates.
+For we should hardly be successful in looking for the subsequent enlargement of the group for a theory based on a narrower group."

 The Poincaré group

 The Poincaré group, the transformation group of special relativity, being orthogonal, the inverse of a transformation equals its transpose, introducing discrete reflections.
-This, in turn, violates Einstein's dictum for a group "no less general than that of the continuous transformations of the four coordinates."
+This, in turn, violates Einstein's dictum for a group "no less general than that of the continuous transformations of the four coordinates".
 Specifically, any pair of Euler angles θk and −θk are not independent, nor are any pair of boosts vk/c and −vk/c.
-Available parameters are thus reduced, from the 16 needed to express all transformations in a curved spacetime, per the general principle of relativity, ∂xμ′/∂xν, to the 10 of the Poincaré group.
+Available parameters are thus reduced, from the 16 needed to express all transformations in a curved spacetime, per the general principle of relativity, ∂x/∂xν, to the 10 of the Poincaré group.